chaitanyab2311/velero-krm-enhancment/velero-krm-enhancement.md

 The idea is divided into 2 phases.

  ### Phase 1
-It will consist of initially making changes in current Infrastructure so that parity can be achieved with BackupActionItemType and RestoreActionItemType and prove that we can use KRM functions with Velero Plugins.
+It will consist of initially making changes in current Infrastructure so that parity can be achieved with BackupActionItemType and RestoreActionItemType and prove that we can use KRM functions with Velero Plugins.Futher Phase 1 is divided into two parts.

  - First Part will consist of addition of KRM function logic in existing code where there is a  single resource being passed to the function. `ParseKubeObject()` can be used to covert the input from Valero Backup/Restore plugin in form of KubeObject and further operations can be performed on KubeObject.
 In this way we can assess if KRM functions work well with velero OADP Plugin.